 - Different rules depending on your particular collective bargaining agreement - Bargaining agreement rules can change by agreement of the bargaining parties - ONE TIME election at retirement.
 Cannot decide later.

-For more information about whether you qualify as a CBA retiree: - Contact your HR Department - Contact your union
+For more information about whether you qualify as a CBA retiree:

+- Contact your HR Department - Contact your union

-Consider - Before you Retire Are you thinking about staying in the HMO as a CBA Retiree?
+Are you thinking about staying in the HMO as a CBA Retiree?